 Prior to that, I was lucky enough to work for one of the best computer software simulation companies of the 90s - MicroProse - and helped create, manage and market numerous flight simulations and Grand Prix simulations.

-* I cannot be held responsible for current content or style of sites that I worked on in previous roles!
-I set them up for clients and gave them a good steer - how they run them now is up to them!
+* I set websites up for clients and give them a good steer - how they run them now is up to them!